 - the 4 key priorities for 2021-25 and headline initiatives

 - key actions and how the plan will be delivered

 The 4 key priorities for the council are:

 - high performing, value for money and resident-focused services

 - effective early help for individuals and communities

 The headline initiatives, detailed for the first time, include:

-- leading the county’s economic and community recovery from the Covid-19 pandemic creating a £15m fund to support local businesses and residents in need
+- leading the county’s economic and community recovery from the COVID-19 pandemic creating a £15 million fund to support local businesses and residents in need

-- investing £40m in well maintained roads and pathways and developing sustainable methods of travel
+- investing £40 million in well maintained roads and pathways and developing sustainable methods of travel

 - taking action on climate change, providing community grants for sustainable and green projects and launching the Green Entrepreneurs scheme to help local people and businesses to reduce carbon emissions